prog4biol/pfb2019/README.md

 #### Changing String Case

-Changing the case of a string is a bit different that you might first expect.
+Changing the case of a string is a bit different than you might first expect.
 For example, to lowercase a string we need to use a method.
 A method is a function that is specific to an object.
 When we assign a string to a variable we are creating an instance of a string object.
 This object has a series of methods that will work on the data that is stored in the object.
 Recall that `dir()` will tell you all the methods that are available for an object.
 The `lower()` function is a string method.

 Let's create a new string object.
 ```python